dduru26/CSharp_Need_for_Speed/README.md

-# C# Speed Rush
+# C# Need For Speed

 A turn-based, time-focused racing simulation game built with Avalonia UI and .NET.

 ## Game Description

-C# Speed Rush puts you behind the wheel in a strategic turn-based racing game.
-Select from three unique cars — each with their own speed, fuel efficiency, and pit stop characteristics — then race across 5 laps on the Speed Rush Circuit.
+C# Need For Speed puts you behind the wheel in a strategic turn-based racing game.
+Select from three unique cars — each with their own speed, fuel efficiency, and pit stop characteristics — then race across 5 laps on the Need For Speed Circuit.
 Every turn, you must decide: push for speed, maintain your pace, or make a pit stop to refuel.
 Balance aggression with fuel management to cross the finish line before time runs out.

 ## Features